chemistrykit/selenium-prep/README.txt

 === Check System Path

-Find out if your path is set correctly and if not provide instructions on how to proceed.
+Find out if your path is set correctly and if not provide some debugging output.

 SeleniumPrep.path_set?

-NOTE: Will return a boolean result in addition to helpful messaging.
-This will automatically run after downloading completes.
+NOTE: Will return a boolean result in addition to debugging output.

 == LICENSE: